 Royal Roads University honours the contributions of people of Asian descent in our university and beyond.

 People of Asian descent were integral in the development of the grounds where our university now resides.
 Much of Hatley Park, which is now the Royal Roads campus, exists because of the labour, hard work and vision of Asian immigrants and visitors.
-This month we’ll be talking more about that, and how we are honouring that history.

 Thank you to everyone, in particular the Royal Roads members of Asian ancestry, who contributed their time and perspectives to this page.